Thomas O'Reilly (Kerry politician)

-Thomas O'Reilly (died 1944) was an Irish Fianna Fáil politician.
-A national school teacher, he was first elected to Dáil Éireann as a Fianna Fáil Teachta Dála (TD) at the June 1927 general election for the Kerry constituency.
+Thomas Joseph O'Reilly (17 December 1875 – 22 October 1944) was an Irish Fianna Fáil politician.
+A national school teacher from Scariff, Waterville, he was first elected to Dáil Éireann as a Fianna Fáil Teachta Dála (TD) at the June 1927 general election for the Kerry constituency.
 He was re-elected at the September 1927 general election and at the 1932 general election.
 He did not contest the 1933 general election.